stackbit-projects/gatsby-portfolio-af54d/src/pages/index.md

       Coming from a village resided in Maharashtra, India, I am passionate about the things that amaze me including the first-ever mother box to advance the technology of AGI.
 Finding my way through the circuits of tech, I settled on the fancy web development idea.
+Utilizing the ton of info out there on Internet, I develop websites with love.
     actions:
       - label: Contact Me
         url: /contact